realA10001986/Dash-Gauges/DIY/README.md

 The LED in those lights/buttons requires 12V.
 The Control Board has two connectors for the Empty LED:
 - When using the "Empty Light" [green_4] connector, the light/button's built-in resistor needs to be removed: Pull up the red cover and pull out the LED; then desolder the LED (ie desolder the two metal tops, and push the LED out) and bridge the resistor, or replace it with a wire.
 Reassemble.
-- When using the LED pins of the Digital Roetgens connector [6]: No modification of light/button needed, but the Control Board must fed 12V on the "DG+" pin of the 12V connector [red_2].
+- When using the LED pins of the Digital Roetgens connector [6]: No modification of light/button needed, but the Control Board must be fed 12V on the "DG+" pin of the 12V connector [red_2].

 Above light/button requires a 16mm hole.
 The vertical center of this hole is, looking at the meter from the front, at 13mm below the enclosure's edge, horizontally centered (relative to the enclosure, not the dial; the dial might be not accurately centered).
 In order to make the hole into the enclosure and the dial at exactly the same spot, drill the hole with the dial mounted.
 I used a step drill and drilled from the dial's side.
 Have a vacuum ready, the Bakelite makes a lot of dirt.
 If the steps on your step drill aren't high enough to go through the dial and the back of the enclosure, drill until the hole in the dial is of correct size (16mm), then remove the dial and finish drilling the enclosure.
 Do not attach your new dial label sticker before drilling, it's better to do this afterwards.